Solva Community Council • Cyngor Cymuned Solfach

 There’s also the pioneering charity Solva Care, the unique community festival known as ‘The Edge’, and Solva’s justifiably famous Easter Monday Duck Race and Bonfire Night fireworks display – as well as a raft of organisations that ensure the village is a vibrant place to live all year round.

 Underlying all this activity is a proactive local community council – and this website contains all you need to know about Solva Community Council as well as other useful information for residents and visitors alike.
 Please make use of it, and enjoy your visit!

-This is understandably a worrying time for everyone.
-Activities and events in the village have been suspended, and many businesses closed.
-Solva Community Council – along with Solva Care – are co-ordinating volunteers to help people with shopping, delivering food, dog walking or picking up prescriptions.
-If you could help with this, please email email@example.com or call Lena on 07805 707556, and if you would like some assistance to cope with staying at home, let Lena know too.
+Even with the easing of restrictions, it is understandably still a worrying time for many people and many are still shielding.
+Many activities and events in the village have been suspended, and businesses are only just opening again.
+Solva Community Council – along with Solva Care – continue to co-ordinate volunteers to help people with shopping, delivering food, dog walking or picking up prescriptions.
+If you could help with this, please email firstname.lastname@example.org or call Lena on 07805 707556, and if you would like some assistance to cope with staying at home, let Lena know too.

 Our Facebook page will continue to provide information about local community services such as our local shops and surgery who continue to operate, often in different ways.
 There is also information on the Solva Newsletter’s web page and Facebook page.

 eeep Wales safe

 - always observe social distancing – it is still 2 metres in Wales

 - if you meet another household, outside your extended household, stay outdoors